Lepton Number Violation: from $0\nu\beta\beta$ Decay to Long-Lived Particle Searches

 \section{Collider searches for a long-lived \tf{$F$}{F}}

 In this section, we discuss the LLP searches for the light Majorana fermion $F$ observed at the LHC with the main detectors or far detectors, which is complementary to the work done in Ref.~\cite{Peng:2015haa} for the prompt decaying fermion.
 For $m_F< m_S$, $F$ can be produced from $S^\pm \to F e^\pm$, and decay via an off-shell $S^\pm$ into $e^\pm q\bar{q}^\prime$ with $q\bar{q}^\prime$ being $d\bar{u}$ or $u\bar{d}$.
 The Feynman diagram for the production and decay of $F$ are shown in Fig.~\ref{fig:prod_decay}.
 For a light $F$ and relatively small couplings, $F$ could be long-lived, which leads to the collider signature of a LLP with two same-sign electrons in the final state.
 Given the Majorana nature of $F$ and the couplings of $F$ to both $S^\pm$ and $S^0$, final states could include zero electron, one electron, or two electrons with either the same sign or the opposite signs.
-In this study, we will focus on the same-sign dilepton process as depicted in Fig.~\ref{fig:prod_decay}, which provides unambiguous evidence for LNV interactions~\footnote{One can utilize the signature of displaced lepton to determine the charge of the electron from the decay of $F$, see for example Ref.~\cite{Aad:2015rba}.}.
+In this study, we will focus on the same-sign dilepton process~\footnote{In Ref.~\cite{Aad:2015rba}, the ATLAS Collaboration has released a result searching for the displaced lepton pairs with opposite electric charges.
+If the charge identification of the electron from the decay of $F$ is feasible at the LHC main detector and far detectors, the LLP plus same sign dilepton signal could provide unambiguous evidence for LNV interactions.} as depicted in Fig.~\ref{fig:prod_decay}.
 The inclusion of opposite-sign dilepton and single-lepton processes could further enhance the sensitivity.